Using tags and notes

 • In Chats, notes can be sent both by agents who are actively chatting with the customer and by supervisors who are supervising the conversation.

-• In Tickets, notes can be sent by all teammates with access to the team the ticket is assigned to.
+• In Tickets, notes can be sent by all teammates.

 Was this article helpful?